 - Speaking to any witnesses who were at the scene of the accident to collect their testimony.

-- Hiring medical experts to assess current and future medical damages.
+- Hiring medical experts when necessary to assess current and future medical damages.

-Your accident settlement can be the difference between financial stresses for years to come or the ability to pay for your medical treatment and other related expenses without worry.
+Your accident settlement can be the difference between financial stresses for years to come, or the ability to pay for your medical treatment and other related expenses without worry.
 This is too important to leave to chance.
-Speak with a personal injury lawyer who can help you achieve the best chance of receiving fair compensation for the damages you incurred in the car accident.
+Speak with a personal injury lawyer immediately.
+He or she can help you achieve the best chance of receiving fair compensation for the damages you incur in the car accident.

-Speak With a Cook County Car Accident Lawyer Today
+Speak with a Cook County Car Accident Lawyer

 A car accident can result in serious injuries for all those involved.
 If you have been hurt in a car accident and believe that another driver is at fault, it is advisable to speak with an auto accident lawyer to learn more about your rights.
 The legal team at Abels & Annes, P.C., is proud to work with clients in the Cook County area.
 We offer a free consultation to review the details of your specific situation.
 We are dedicated to advocating for the rights of our clients.
 Call us today at (312) 924-7575 or contact us online.